 Visa

-Don't worry, since applying for a visa to this country is said to be quick and easy.
-Europeans can opt to apply for a free eVisitor visa.
-This visa allows Europeans to travel for multiple three months periods.
+You must have a visa to enter and leave the country if you aren't an Australian citizen.
+Don't worry—applying for a visa to this country is said to be quick and easy.
+Europeans can opt to apply for a free eVisitor visa, which allows them to travel for multiple three-month periods.

-Others would need to apply for an Electric Visa Authority (ETA), which has a processing fee of $20.
+Others would need to apply for an Electric Visa Authority (ETA), which has a $20 processing fee.
 Ensure that you read up on what visa you can get with your nationality.

 Accommodation Info